 - Your business is in a field that has a high earning potential, such as the fields of medicine, law, accounting, or architecture.

-Note that disability insurance won’t help pay employees’ salaries, rent, utilities, and other overhead costs if a small business owner becomes ill or injured and can no longer operate the business.
-Business overhead expense disability insurance covers this situation.
+Note that disability insurance won't help pay employees' salaries, rent, utilities, and other overhead costs if a small business owner becomes ill or injured and can no longer operate the business.
+Instead, business interruption insurance may provide coverage for these types of situations.

-The cost of disability insurance depends heavily on a number of factors.
-These include your age, gender, medical history, occupation, annual income, and place of residence, as well as whether you get a short- or long-term policy.
+The cost of disability insurance depends on a number of factors.
+On average, employees can expect to pay about 1% to 4% of their annual salary for a disability insurance policy.
+Determining factors can include your age, gender, medical history, occupation, annual income, and place of residence, as well as whether you get a short- or long-term policy.

 What is not covered by disability insurance?